vhSatiro/estudos-gulp/README.md

 6. Create the tasks to minify and copy to dist ':dist' and create an 'copy:dist' to unite all of this tasks.
 7. Create the build task and use the inject:dist as an dependency.
 8. Add the HTMLclean tags over the comments on index.html <!--[htmlclean-protect]--> <!--[/htmlclean-protect]-->.
 9. I've changed the function of watching to also inject to dist when a file change.
+10. The tmp and the dist are created dinamically, so, they don't get pushed to git, and are included in gitignore.